strimzi/strimzi.github.io/_posts/2020-09-22-data-explorer-kafka-connect.md

 **Add permissions to your database**

-Provide appropriate role to the Service principal you just created.
+Provide an appropriate role to the Service principal you just created.
 To assign the `admin` role, [follow this guide](https://docs.microsoft.com/en-us/azure/data-explorer/manage-database-permissions#manage-permissions-in-the-azure-portal) to use the Azure portal or use the following command in your Data Explorer cluster

 ```kusto
 .add database <database name> admins  ('aadapp=<service principal AppID>;<service principal TenantID>') 'AAD App'